demisjohn/Microscope-Measurement-Tools/README.md

   + *Opens the "Choose Calibration" window, for setting the measurement scale to a preconfigured value.*
 + **Draw_Measurement_-_Line.py**
   + *Converts a Line ROI into a drawn annotation with the measurement length indicated.*

 + **Microscope_Calibrations_user_settings.py**
   + *User-editable Settings file that contains your pre-configured scale calibrations, along with settings for drawing annotations (background/text color etc.)*
-  + Please see the Instructions PDF for detailed instructions on setting up your settings file with Calibrations.

-## 🔬 Microscope Calibration
 View the [How-To Calibrate an Ocular Micrometer](https://www.youtube.com/watch?v=HaqgCtA-ioI&t=738s)

 ## 📐 Making + Drawing measurements